Fresh Veggie Salad – Vegetable Recipe to Beat the Summer Heat

-Cesar Dressing: This was actually the wild card for me!
+Caesar Dressing: This was actually the wild card for me!
 I was going to make my own dressing but I ended up having to leave pretty quickly and drive across town to pick up a makeshift lighting desk for my future blogging photos (but more on that later- in fact, I’m sure I’ll probably dedicate a whole post to it sometime soon).
 I really like how the salad turned out with this dressing though!
 It wasn’t what I had planned, but it tasted delicious.
 Sometimes you have to be open to change!

-Fresh Veggie Salad
+Ingredients for this Veggie Salad

 1/4 (ish) of a red pepper, chopped